-A while back in this post about the dos and don’ts of buying used tools I mentioned I once found a tool on craigslist and went to check it out.
-When I got there, the seller told me he was the shop teacher at the local high school and the condition of his tools proved it.
+A while back in this tutorial about buying used tools, I mentioned I once found a tool on craigslist and went to check it out.
+When I got there, the seller told me he was the shop teacher at the local high school, and the condition of his tools proved it.

-He gave me a tour of his woodworking shop and every one of his tools were in impeccable condition.
-They were sooo clean.
-They looked better than new!
-Seriously… you could eat a meal off of these tools!
-Of course, I had to ask “How do you keep your tools looking this AMAZING?”
+He gave me a tour of his woodworking shop, and every one of his tools was in impeccable condition.
+They were so clean.
+They looked better than new ones!
+Seriously, you could eat a meal off of these tools Of course, I had to ask, “How do you keep your tools looking this AMAZING?”

 Why You Should Wax Your Table Saw

 Why should you wax your table saw?
 There’s more to waxing than just making your table saw look pretty.
-You should wax your table because it will be easier to clean, reduce the chances of oxidation, and perhaps most importantly it reduces friction.
+You should wax your table saw because it will be easier to clean, reduce the chances of oxidation, and perhaps most importantly, reduce friction.

 Waxing your table saw is a feel-good thing.
-Just think about your home.
-Do you feel better when it’s a mess or when it’s picked up and everything is in its place?
+Just think about your workshop.
+Do you feel better when it’s a mess or when it’s picked up, and everything is in its place?
 It feels better when it’s picked up, right?
 A clean table saw just looks better and makes your workshop look neater.

 Easier to Clean

 You don’t believe me, do you?
-Well take a look at the throat plate or table insert of my table saw.
+Well, take a look at the throat plate, or table insert of my table saw.
 See all that gunk?
-That residue not only looks awful but will slow down the wood as it passes over the table of the table saw.
+That residue not only looks awful but will slow down workpieces as they pass over the table of the table saw.

 You still don’t believe me?
 Try this experiment.
 You don’t even have to turn your table saw on.
 Take a piece of wood and slide it across your table saw.
-Now, follow the waxing procedure below and then slide that same piece of wood across your table saw.
+Now, follow the waxing procedure below and slide that same wood piece across your table saw.
 The wood will practically fly across the table!